cseligman.com

 (not to scale; objects shown larger and closer than reality)

-The umbra is a cone-shaped region, as large as the Moon at the center of the Moon, and gradually decreasing in size as you move away from the Moon, until -- at a distance approximately equal to the size of the Moon's orbit around the Earth -- you reach the tip of the cone.
-At that place, the Moon appears to be exactly the same size as the Sun, and in exactly the same direction as the Sun, and just barely covers it completely.
-Moving toward the Moon, the Moon looks larger and larger, and the region where the Sun is completely covered grows from a point, to a circle about one percent of the size of the distance from the tip.
-Thus, 100 miles in front of the tip of the umbra, the region where the Moon completely covers the Sun is about a mile in diameter, and 10,000 miles in front of the tip of the umbra, the region where the Moon completely covers the Sun is about a hundred miles in diameter.
+The umbra is a cone-shaped region as large as the Moon at the center of the Moon, and gradually decreasing in size as you move away from the Moon until — at a distance approximately equal to the size of the Moon's orbit around the Earth — you reach the tip of the cone.
+At that place the Moon appears to be exactly the same size as the Sun and in exactly the same direction as the Sun, and just barely covers it completely.
+Moving toward the Moon, the Moon looks larger and larger and the region where the Sun is completely covered grows from a point to a circle about one percent of the size of the distance from the tip.
+Thus, 100 miles in front of the tip of the umbra the region where the Moon completely covers the Sun is about a mile in diameter, and 10,000 miles in front of the tip of the umbra the region where the Moon completely covers the Sun is about a hundred miles in diameter.
 Anyone who is inside the umbra sees a total eclipse of the Sun, but since the tip of the umbra never reaches more than a few thousand miles past the surface of the Earth, the portion of the Earth's surface which is inside the circle of totality at any given time is never much more than a hundred miles across, and is usually considerably smaller.

 Surrounding the umbra, and growing as you move away from the Moon at the same rate that the umbra is shrinking, is the penumbra.
-The top portion of the penumbra represents the region where the bottom of the Sun is blocked from view, but you can look over the top of the Moon, and see the top of the Sun.
-The central portion of the penumbra represents the area behind the umbra, where the Moon is directly in front of the Sun, but is too small to cover it completely, so that you see an annular eclipse.
-The bottom portion of the penumbra represents the region where the top of the Sun is blocked from view, but you can look under the bottom of the Moon, and see the bottom of the Sun.
-All three regions in the penumbra see a partial eclipse of the Sun, but annular eclipses are considered special cases, and are usually listed with total solar eclipses, for the reason discussed immediately below.
+The top portion of the penumbra represents the region where the bottom of the Sun is blocked from view, but you can look over the top of the Moon and see the top of the Sun.
+The central portion of the penumbra represents the area behind the umbra where the Moon is directly in front of the Sun, but is too small to cover it completely, so you see an annular eclipse.
+The bottom portion of the penumbra represents the region where the top of the Sun is blocked from view, but you can look under the bottom of the Moon and see the bottom of the Sun.
+All three regions in the penumbra see a partial eclipse of the Sun, but annular eclipses are considered special cases, and are usually listed with total solar eclipses for the reason discussed immediately below.

-Sometimes, as the Moon sweeps past the Earth, the tip of the umbra reaches the surface of the Earth on the portion closest to the Moon (as shown in the diagram), but does not reach as far as the center of the Earth.
+Sometimes, as the Moon sweeps past the Earth the tip of the umbra reaches the surface of the Earth on the portion closest to the Moon (as shown in the diagram), but does not reach as far as the center of the Earth.
 When this happens, that part of the Earth which is close enough to the Moon to fall within the umbra sees a very short solar eclipse, while that part which is further away from the Moon sees a very short annular eclipse.
 Such an eclipse is called a total-annular or hybrid eclipse.

 The Motion of the Moon Across the Sun